ehrbase/documentation/source/04_sdk/02_reference/01_client_module/05_aql/index.rst

     );
     // plus some conditions like WHERE, see below

-This snippet shows two things:
+This snippet shows three things:

 First, the usage of the containment classes to define parts of the query (like select values).
 The internal query handling in ``buildEntityQuery`` will create a correct native AQL query from the input.